isaacgarza/dev-stack/docs/contributing.md

 Do not manually edit `docs/reference.md` or `docs/services.md`—these files are always generated from the manifests.

 **Tip:**
-You can automate this process with a pre-commit hook or CI workflow.
-See the script header in `scripts/generate_docs.py` for details.
+You can automate this process with a pre-commit hook or CI workflow using `dev-stack docs`.

 ## 🏆 Recognition